 Rule 707.b.(3) outlines potential topics that might be included in the Commission's order memorializing a financial assurance hearing conducted as part of the annual review pursuant to Rule 707.b.(1), or on the Commission's own motion pursuant to Rule 707.b.(2).
 After the conclusion of all quasi-adjudicatory hearings, the Commission issues an order memorializing its decision.
-The contents of such orders vary between hearings, as is Page 80 of 86 Draft, June 15October 29, 2021 (Oct.
-8 draft appropriate.
+The contents of such orders vary between hearings, as is appropriate.
 Rule 707.b.(3) is not intended to limit what the Commission may include in its orders in any way.
 Rather, it is intended to provide notice to the public about what types of matters the Commission may choose to address in its order for any given financial assurance hearing.
 These topics include, but are not limited to, requiring an operator to provide additional financial assurance based on the operator's individual financial circumstances and whether those circumstances, in the Commission's judgment, potentially pose a risk to the State of Colorado that the operator will orphan its assets and the Commission will be liable to plug, abandon, reclaim, and remediate them through its Orphaned Well Program.

-800 Series - Underground Injection for Disposal and Enhanced Recovery Projects
+800 Series - Underground Injection for Disposal and Enhanced Recovery Projects Rule 810.